*Updated December 2, 2021

-It’s December, which means that most students are starting to stress out about financial aid and the FAFSA, if you haven’t started already.
-There were some pretty big shakeups in the FAFSA this year and the purpose of this article is to give you the five things I have learned about the FAFSA after dealing with it for the six years I have been in college and graduate school thus far.
-Hopefully these tips will help you whether you are a first year FAFSA completer or someone who has completed it multiple times and just needs a refresher.
+Most students stress out about financial aid and the FAFSA, particularly as the deadline gets closer.
+But don’t worry.
+In this article, I will give you the five key lessons I have learned about the FAFSA after dealing with it during my four years of undergraduate years, as well as grad school.
+Hopefully, these tips will help you whether you are a first-time FAFSA completer or someone who has completed it multiple times and just needs a refresher.

-Keep a detailed record of all the information you set up during your first visit to the FAFSA website.
-There will be so many things you set up like site passwords and pins.
-You will continue to need these as you get older, so be sure to write them down and keep them in a safe space.
+Keep a detailed record of your site passwords and pins you set up during your first visit to the FAFSA website.
+You will continue to need these in the coming years, so be sure to write them down and keep them in a safe space.

 It’s okay if you can’t keep things as consistent as you would like.
 Sometimes things happen that you cannot control.
 Don’t get down on yourself if you are pulled for verification.
 Instead of fear, relax and handle it.

 Every student needs to be vigilant about the potential of needing to go through the verification process.
 I was luckily never chosen for verification through my years as an undergraduate and graduate student, but anyone under the sun can be chosen.
 If you are chosen, you need to understand that this is serious, and it could impede your financial aid opportunities.
 Check your email at least once weekly to see if you have received anything about your FAFSA needing to be verified.
 More than likely you won’t get this email, but you need to stay on top of it if you do.

 If you get an email about your account needing to be verified, get any paperwork they request and make sure you get it to them in a timely manner.
 The sooner you get past the verification stage, the sooner your tuition bill will be swimming in FAFSA money.
 Also, the sooner you can stop gritting your teeth with fear that you won’t be able to pay for college.